Recruitment

 3. Rejected - The candidate did not pass the screening, interview, or was not selected.

-4. Hired - The candidate has accepted the offer and has been onboarded or is in the process.
+4. Hired - The candidate has been marked as hired.

 Moving Candidates Through the Pipeline